dbeley/impulse/README.md

 volume = 0.5
 ```

-See `config.toml.example` for a complete example configuration.
+See `impulse.conf.example` for a complete example configuration.

 ### Last.fm Scrobbling (Optional)